Selection and Filling Positions

 - Successful upward mobility for employees may be accomplished through a promotion within the department or by transfer to and promotion within another department.
 Consequently, managers and supervisors are expected to consider employees for promotion within their own departments and to allow them opportunities to seek transfers to other departments.
 An atmosphere conducive to exploring promotion or transfer must be maintained.

 - For Non-Exempt AFSCME Police covered positions, successful upward mobility may be accomplished through a promotion within the campus or by transfer and promotion to another campus.
 Consequently, managers and supervisors are expected to consider employees for promotion on their own campus and to allow them opportunities to seek transfers to other campuses.
 An atmosphere conducive to exploring promotion or transfer must be maintained.

 - The university encourages staff to seek promotions and transfers.
 Therefore, departments may allow staff to take reasonable time away from the job for interviews in other university departments and/or for approved career development.

 - Staff employees do not have to make up the time or charge it to paid time off.

 - Each supervisor must determine what is considered “reasonable” time off, keeping in mind the university’s favorable attitude toward promotion and transfer.

-- If a supervisor believes that a staff member’s absences are excessive, then he or she can require the employee to make up the time.
+- If a supervisor believes that a staff member’s absences are excessive, then they can require the employee to make up the time.

 - Staff employees eligible for overtime may be required to charge excessive absences to accumulated time off.

 - Unless otherwise agreed to by the employee’s department or for openings occurring in unique positions requiring unusual skills and abilities, an employee must work in a position for at least six (6) months before requesting a change to another position.

 - For Non-Exempt AFSCME Police covered positions, an employee must work on a job for twelve months before requesting a promotion or transfer, unless otherwise mutually agreed upon by management, employee, and the union, and except for openings occurring in jobs of a unique nature requiring unusual skills and abilities.